103: OSU Safety Program

 - Participate in physical restoration or vocational programs following lost-time injuries to achieve an early return to work

-The University has established advisory committees to review and make recommendations on general safety matters or special areas of safety or health concerns.
+The University has established compliance/advisory committees to review and make recommendations on general safety matters or special areas of safety or health concerns that relate campus-wide.

-The University Safety Committee is appointed by the Vice President for Finance and Administration.
+The University Health and Safety Committee is appointed by the Vice President for Finance and Administration.
 The membership consists of faculty, staff, and students.
-The Committee reviews campus safety policy and procedures as published in this Safety Policy & Procedure Manual and recommends needed changes.
+In accordance with OSHA law, the Committee reviews campus safety policy and procedures as published in this Safety Policy & Procedure Manual and recommends needed changes.
 The Committee serves as the forum for addressing issues affecting the safety and health of faculty, staff, students, and campus visitors.
 The Committee encourages positive safety attitudes and performance among faculty, staff, and students; strives to identify and eliminate hazardous conditions; and supports and strengthens the OSU Safety Program.